mattermost/docs/source/install/troubleshooting.rst

 **SAML configuration**

 If the issue you're seeing is with SAML login, we will need to see the full configuration for the Mattermost service in the SAML provider.
+The configuration for the Mattermost service is in the SAML IdP.
 Providing screenshots similar to the ones in the setup documentation is sufficient because most SAML providers are configured using a web interface.

 **LDAP configuration**